deleeuwblue/deleeuwblog/_posts/2023-1-12-Observing-Cloud-Native-Applications-With-IBM-Instana.md

 ## Create an Instanan Application Perspective

-An [Application Perspective](https://www.instana.com/blog/the-basics-of-instana-application-perspectives/) groups together different services and endpoints which share a context, i.e.they are all assosiated with the same application.
+An [Application Perspective](https://www.instana.com/blog/the-basics-of-instana-application-perspectives/) groups together different services and endpoints which share a context, i.e.they are all associated with the same application.
 Application Perspectives can also be role specific, allowing Developers or DevOps to organise and visualise the exact information they need.

 I created an application perspective for the `Robot-shop` namespace, running in the `deleeuw-demo-zone`.
 I also added a query to define a specific cluster within the zone.